 Students may apply for a specific housing accommodation due to a medical, psychological, or disability related conditions.
 Applications are reviewed on a case by case basis by a committee comprised of a representative from Residential Life, Disability Services, the Counseling Center, and the office of Health and Wellness.

-Returning Students: Applications for the 2015-16 Academic Year are due Friday, March 6, 2015*.
+Returning Students: Applications are due March 1st.
 This includes submitting all forms and proper documentation.

 New Students: Applications are due June 15th.